Doink the Clown: Face turn (1993–1994)

 Shortly after SummerSlam, Doink slowly began showing signs of a face turn, on the September 13 episode of Raw, he threw a bucket of water on Bobby Heenan resulting in Heenan suffering a (kayfabe) cold.
 He also turned on Lawler on the September 26 episode of WWF Wrestling Challenge in Lawler's The King's Court segment, making Burger King jokes to amuse the crowd and eventually emptied a bucket of water over Lawler.

 Later in September 1993, he officially turned face by throwing confetti and water on Bam Bam Bigelow and his on screen girlfriend Luna Vachon starting a comedy feud.
-At Survivor Series Doink got The Bushwhackers and Men on a Mission and their manager Oscar disguised as him and defeated Bigelow, Bastion Booger and The Headshrinkers in a comedy elimination match.
+At Survivor Series, Doink teamed with The Bushwhackers and Men on a Mission, and their manager Oscar disguised as him and defeated Bigelow, Bastion Booger and The Headshrinkers in a comedic elimination match.

 Around this time Matt Borne who played the heel version of Doink (also appeared a few times as babyface Doink) was fired due to failing a drug test and Steve Lombardi took over for Doink at house shows and at Survivor Series, Ray Apollo officially debuted as Doink over the video wall teasing Bigelow and Vachon.

 Partnership with Dink the Clown (1994)

 After Survivor Series, Doink was paired with a midget sidekick named Dink who was given to him by Santa Claus and Doink continued his feud with Bigelow which ended at WrestleMania X where he and Dink lost to Bigelow and Vachon in a mixed tag team match.

 After the feud with Bigelow ended, Doink was placed in a short feud with Jeff Jarrett around May 1994 where Jerry Lawler interviewed Dink and told everyone that Doink was on vacation but Doink came out nowhere and attacked Dink which many people thought Doink was turning heel again but Doink removed his green hair and revealed himself to be Jarrett.

-In summer 1994, Doink restarted his feud with Lawler where he and Dink got two more midget sidekicks Wink and Pink and formed "Clowns R Us" (a play on toy store Toys "R" Us) and Lawler got his own midget sidekicks Queasy, Sleezy and Cheesy and formed "The Royal Family" and the two teams fought at Survivor Series in which The Royal Family won.
+In 1994, Doink restarted his feud with Jerry Lawler by adding Wink and Pink to his entourage alongside Dink and forming “Clowns R Us.”
+Lawler countered with Queasy, Sleezy, and Cheesy as “The Royal Family,” and the two teams met at Survivor Series, where The Royal Family won.